Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 It's actually simpler than you might suppose.

-That's that's how I ended that.
+That's how I ended that.

-If you're listening to this, you're automatically in the top 0.1% of the population, because otherwise you wouldn't even be interested in the things that I'm talking about.
+If you're listening to this, you're automatically in the top 0.1% of the population because otherwise you wouldn't even be interested in the things that I'm talking about.

-I mean, for every one of you that has a level of intellect to be interested in this podcast, there's you know, 999 other people who don't have the intelligence to even appreciate this information, and that number might actually be larger.
+I mean, for every one of you that has a level of intellect to be interested in this podcast, there's 999 other people who don't have the intelligence to even appreciate this information.

-You might be one in 10,000, one in a hundred thousand or one in a million, not just one in a thousand, but at minimum, if you're listening to this, you are in the top 0.1%.
+But at minimum, if you're listening to this, you are in the top 0.1%.

 And so what you and I have in common is that we are forced to interact with people in this world who are themselves NPCs or bio LLMs.